villeman/terminal/README.md

 ### Set FullPageOS browser URL

 Open `/boot/fullpageos.txt` with `vi`, `vim` or `nano` (i.e. `nano /boot/fullpageos.txt`) and replace the URL in this file with: `http://t1.local:1880/chat?id=1`.
 (When setting up additional terminals, change `?id=1` to `?id=2`, `?id=3`, etc.)

+**Please note:** If your router doesn't support Bonjour as mentioned under Installation above, you need to replace `t1.local` in the URL with the IP address that was assigned to the *first* terminal in your setup.

 ### Set keyboard layout to Swedish and disable modifier keys